asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 ## Gather Feedback

 Before adding developers, examine the system of work in detail and get feedback from teams.
-If you aren't a member of a team delivering software you often won't see the problems they do.
+If you aren't a member of a team delivering software, you often won't see the problems they do.
 The teams know where the obvious pain points are.
 Ask them for feedback and act on the feedback you have already received.
 Developers aren't _"petulant children"_ as they are often treated in Tayloristic organizations.
 Every team that I've worked with wanted to do great work and make their customers happy.
 They bring complaints to management when the system of work is preventing them from improving.

-If you have development coaches or scrum masters encourage them to identify issues.
-It often helps to have someone not actively doing the work but embedded with the team identify points of waste.
+If you have development coaches or scrum masters, encourage them to identify issues.
+It often helps to have someone not actively doing the work who is embedded with the team identify points of waste.

 ## Where to Focus Improvement